stagedml/pylightnix/docs/Reference.md

 with at least one matched realization.

 Arguments:
-- `keys`: List of [Key](#pylightnix.types.Key) functions.
-Defaults ot
+- `keys`: A list of [Key](#pylightnix.types.Key) functions.
 - `rmin`: An integer selecting the minimum number of realizations to accept.
-  If non-None, Realizer is expected to produce at least this number of realizations.
+    If non-None, Pylightnix will be asked to run the Realizer **if** the number of matching keys is less than this number.
-- `rmax`: An integer selecting the maximum number of realizations to return (realizer is free to produce more realizations)
+- `rmax`: An integer selecting the maximum number of realizations to match (realizer is free to produce more realizations)
 - `exclusive`: If true, asserts if the number of realizations exceeds `rmax`